windwalkerstudio/rapid-deployer/readme.md

 # Rapid Deployer

 Hi fam,
-Here i've developed a repository manager for windows users
+Here we've developed a repository manager for windows users

 You can also help me with completeing the api repository at [discord](https://discord.gg/mYrhYW6Dre)